woossi0/suite/docs/usermanual/source/sysadmin/clustering/install.rst

 Installing the clustering extension
 ===================================

-The clustering extension is not installed by default in :ref:`installations <installation>` of OpenGeo Suite.
+The clustering extension is not installed by default in :ref:`installations <intro.installation>` of OpenGeo Suite.
 It must be installed separately and then later :ref:`enabled <sysadmin.clustering.setup>`.

 .. note:: Prior to installation of the clustering extension, it is important to ensure that you have set up an external data directory, located in a shared location that all GeoServer instances will be able to access.